bruchh/co-creating/toolkit/docs/setting-up-your-project/securing-buy-in.md

 ## Local partners and youth organizations

 Local partners and youth organizations are key in helping your project connect with the community and bringing on board (non-city) stakeholders who care about youth voice and youth engagement.
-They can help identify participants, involve young people in the various engagement opportunities your 'Co-creating our city' project offers, and bring your project findings back to young people in the community.
+They can help identify participants, involve young people in the various engagement opportunities your 'Co-Creating Our City' project offers, and bring your project findings back to young people in the community.

 Depending on your local context, local partners can refer to any of a broad range of community-based groups who involve and work with young people, for example: